pirafrank/electron-dash-docset/README.md

 FYI:

 - Auto Mode requires you to have a Pushbullet account and their app installed at least on one device (e.g. your smartphone).
 No worries, it's free!
-- Notification will be sent to all your devices (so you don't have to remember to change the device_id in case you change device)
+- Notifications will be sent to all your devices (so you don't have to remember to change the device_id in case you change device)

 #### Setup